Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 (Race is another obvious example.
 Though we may believe it fundamentally wrong to make distinctions (socially and legally) between people of different races, the fact is that our culture has accorded immense importance to skin colour, and, as I have [noted before](% post_url 2015-12-20-Ethics-and-Science %), we should respond to how things are in reality rather than our counterfactual idealisations of how they ought to be.)

 Some points made in the female responses have already been covered in the last section, and it seems unnecessary to discuss them all again.
 So we have another irony, this time of a darker hue: once more the women get less credit for their contribution.
 (I hope you'll understand that I started with men because that's closest to my experience and I'm in charge of the blog.
-But since writers throughout history have typically been men (and one could further claim they have been men writing about important "men-things"), and since they too would feel this ordering more natural for them, inevitably leads to a deeper cultural trend where the male perspective is seen as the "default", while the female perspective is additional, contrasting or even anomalous.
+But since writers throughout history have typically been men (and one could further claim they have been men writing about important "men-things"), and since they too would feel this ordering more natural for them, inevitably a deeper cultural trend emerges where the male perspective is seen as the "default", while the female perspective is additional, contrasting or even anomalous.
 So yeah, perhaps I should have started in less familiar territory to make a point (a feeble point, but a point nonetheless).
 But I didn't and we should get on with the survey.
 The women have plenty to say.)

 On the central question of gender-self-consciousness, the responses that I got from women were more mixed: from